Ages (55+)

 One thing you can do is create your end-of-life planning documents.
 These are documents that specify any medical or healthcare wishes you may have, create a will, etc. You can use whichever documents work for your situation.
 Some common documents include:

-• Advance Directives – Specifies your wishes concerning medical treatments at the end of your life and designates someone to see that your wishes are honored if you no longer can speak for yourself.
+- Advance Directives – Specifies your wishes concerning medical treatments at the end of your life and designates someone to see that your wishes are honored if you no longer can speak for yourself.
 This is also known as a living will, healthcare power of attorney, or healthcare proxy.
-There are many templates online for advance directives, including this one or this one.
+There are many templates online for advance directives, including this one.

 Another thing you can consider is pre-planning your funeral.
 You should not have to pay to pre-plan your funeral.
 As with the documents discussed previously, there are templates and forms online that can help you walk through the process, like this one.
 A funeral home or mortuary can also assist you.
 They often have booklets or online packets to help you think about your wishes after you die.
 They may also, however, attempt to sell you their funeral services.
 You are under no obligation to purchase anything unless you want to.
 The most important thing is to share your wishes with others.
 If you write them down, make sure those closest to you know where they are, or leave instructions as to where to find your important papers upon your death.